SimoneRebora/GitHubVerona2022/tutorials/git_commands.md

 2. `git init` (this will initialize the repository)
 3. `git add -A` (the same as above when pushing changes...)
 4. `git commit -m "my message"` (the same as above when pushing changes...)
 5. However, you cannot immediately push your changes.
-First, you will need to create an empty repository (so, without initializing it with "README.md", "LICENSE", or ".gitignore").
+First, you will need to create an empty repository in GitHub (so, without initializing it with "README.md", "LICENSE", or ".gitignore").
 The following steps will be suggested by GitHub itself:
 ![Screenshot 2022-01-12 at 15-59-46 SimoneRebora test_repo](https://user-images.githubusercontent.com/29945305/149176492-49b906b3-6e66-4d14-a06b-7d13dfc8e2c9.png)
 6. `git remote add origin your_repository_url`
 7. `git branch -M main`